cropro78/HP-250-G4-Hackintosh-Opencore/README.md

 ```
 In my case the ACPI path for LID0 is _SB.PCI0.LPCB.LID0, so you will have to change
-all _SB.LID0 to _SB.PCI0.LPCB.LID (Or whatever it shows as
+all _SB.LID0 to _SB.PCI0.LPCB.LID (Or whatever it shows as BIOS device name)
 ```
 <img src="/screenshots/patch1.png"/>